BEREAN FINANCIAL ASSISTANCE

 In order to be considered for the ESE program, parents must provide the school with a copy of a current IEP (Individual Education Plan) and/or the most recent evaluation.

-The Gardiner Scholarship Program provides eligible students with a scholarship that can be used to purchase approved services or products in order to design a customized educational program for the student.
+The Gardiner Scholarship Program provides eligible students with a scholarship that can be used to purchase approved services or products to design a customized educational program for the student.
 Scholarships can be used for specialized services such as speech or occupational therapy, instructional materials, tuition at an eligible private school, contributions to a college prepaid account, and more.
-The program is directly administered by state-approved nonprofit scholarship-funding organizations.
+State-approved nonprofit scholarship-funding organizations directly administer the program.